zooko/smalloc/README.md

   bittwiddling instead of a loop or a lookup to map size to slabnumber. :-))

+* Consider the previous two items with an eye to removing unaligned free list entries for simplicity.

+* Benchmark replacing `compare_exchange_weak` with `compare_exchange`
+  (on various platforms with various levels of multithreading contention).

 * The current design and implementation of `smalloc` is "tuned" to 64-byte cache lines and 4096-bit virtal memory pages.